Robin Williams 1951-2014

-The show was nearing the end of its first season when, in the spring of 1979, I dressed up as Mork for our synagogue's Purim carnival, in a makeshift red spacesuit with tinfoil triangle lovingly applied by my mother.
+The show was nearing the end of its first season when, in the spring of 1979, I dressed up as Mork for our synagogue’s Purim carnival, in a makeshift red spacesuit with tinfoil triangle lovingly applied by my mother.
 I would sit on my head.
-I would "Nanu-nanu!" and "Shazbot!".
-I would learn that even your favorite television shows can get weird and disappointing in their final seasons, which I may have already glimpsed in action with The Brady Bunch but those were reruns, that was history, and this is my point.
+I would “Nanu-nanu!” and “Shazbot!”.
+I would learn that your favorite television shows can get weird and disappointing in their final seasons, which I may have already glimpsed in action with The Brady Bunch although those were reruns, that was history, and this is my point.

 I wasn’t quite old enough to be interested by The World According to Garp in 1982 beyond the knowledge that Robin Williams was in a “serious” movie, but 1980’s Popeye astounded me in its faithful translation of the comic strip and cartoons to live-action film.
 Williams’ stand-up performances broke big as the sitcom that rocketed him to stardom was ending, aided by his off-the-wall visits to Carson’s Tonight Show couch and a sly appearance as a G-rated version of himself, Robin Williams, in Mork & Mindy.
 While I’d bought Steve Martin albums, once again it was the slightly younger Williams and then Steven Wright and Howie Mandel who were making us laugh so hysterically in high school that we had to pause the videotape — yes, videotape, and yes, once upon a time Howie Mandel was hilarious.
 Williams singing Bruce Springsteen’s “Fire” as Elmer Fudd can still crack me up.